Nolan Jones Preview, Player Props: Rockies vs. Twins

-Nolan Jones -- with a slugging percentage of .697 in his past 10 games, including two home runs -- will be in action for the Colorado Rockies versus the Minnesota Twins, with Emilio Pagan on the hill, on September 30 at 8:10 PM ET.
+Nolan Jones -- with a slugging percentage of .686 in his past 10 games, including two home runs -- will be in action for the Colorado Rockies versus the Minnesota Twins, with Bailey Ober on the hill, on October 1 at 3:10 PM ET.

-He strung together three hits (going 3-for-5 with an RBI) in his last game against the Twins.
+In his last game, he had two hits (going 2-for-4) against the Twins.

 Sportsbook Promo Codes